morgant/tools-osx/README.md

 ### trash

 `trash` allows trashing of files instead of tempting fate with `rm`.
-Correctly handles trashing files on other volumes, can list trash contents w/disk usage summary, and empty trash w/confirmation.
+Correctly handles trashing files on other volumes, uses the same filename renaming scheme as Finder for duplicate file names, can list trash contents w/disk usage summary, and empty trash (including securely) w/confirmation.
+Does not require Finder to be running.

 ### with